 To have one world-class snowboarder from the prairies of Saskatchewan is pretty rare, but two?

-Like any true older brother, Craig has been a mentor to his younger sibling over the years, teaching Mark a few tricks along the way from 720s to impressing the ladies.
+Like any true older brother, Craig has been a mentor to his younger sibling over the years, teaching Mark a few things along the way with a personality as big as the tricks he stomps.